 Heather Morse, who has a degree in early education and a master’s degree in early childhood special education, understands just how difficult this can be.
-As a key worker in a one of SDN’s transdisciplinary disability teams, Heather regularly supports families and educators to successfully toilet train children with ASD.
+As a key worker in a one of SDN’s transdisciplinary disability teams, Heather regularly supports families and educators to successfully toilet train children with autism.

-The families and educators Heather has worked with have often tried two or three times to toilet train with ASD, only to find it doesn’t work in the same way it did for other children.
+The families and educators Heather has worked with have often tried two or three times to toilet train with autism, only to find it doesn’t work in the same way it did for other children.

 “This can be for any number of individual reasons,” Heather said.
-“For example, children with ASD commonly have sensory processing issues that make it more challenging to toilet train them.
+“For example, children with autism commonly have sensory processing issues that make it more challenging to toilet train them.
 These can include difficulties sitting on the toilet, or finding the sound of the toilet flushing distressing.”

 Heather takes a strengths-based approach to toilet training, focussing on the things the child can do and breaking it down to find out what is not working for that particular child.